4.4 Plasma Membrane

 4.4 Summary

-• The is a structure that forms a barrier between the inside the cell and the environment outside the cell.
+• The plasma membrane is a structure that forms a barrier between the cytoplasm inside the cell and the environment outside the cell.
 It allows only certain substances to pass in or out of the cell.

-• The is composed mainly of a molecules.
+• The plasma membrane is composed mainly of a bilayer of phospholipid molecules.
 It also contains other molecules, such as the steroid cholesterol, which helps the membrane keep its shape, and transport proteins, which help substances pass through the membrane.

 • The plasma membranes of some cells have extensions that have other functions, like flagella to help sperm move, or cilia to help keep our airways clear.